 In some other cases, you are being deceived by UI bugs:

-Even the size of your screen matters:
+In other cases, it’s the size of the screen what matters:

 And… it’s not enough to only check the address bar only once, heh, what were you thinking?